Hack-Rx/Corona-War/README.md

 # Commit 5

-1.Plotting, Analysing, Scaling, transformation of dataset
+Plotting, Analysing, Scaling, transformation of dataset

+# Commit 6

+Added 2 files (stat.php, Read.js)

+Functions -

+1. stat.php : Contains the code for displaying the data from the Firebase when the User enters the key.
+2. Read.js : Contains the backend code for retreiving the fields of the entered key from the Firebase database.